Put this venue on your must-try list.

 It’s quite clear, Geelong’s dining fare just got a whole lot more lavish with Baah Lah!
 Dining.

 Baah Lah!
-Dining is located at 1/100 Pakington Street, Geelong West, and is open Tuesday to Sunday from 5.30pm until late.
+Dining is located at 1/100 Pakington Street, Geelong West.
 Book now via www.baahlahdining.com